schneems/rust_macro_tutorial/docs/doc_driven_development.md

 }
 ```

 In addition to being able to define a top level trait that we want to derive, we can also configure it with other values called attributes.
-It's convention to name your attribute a lowercased name of your trait, so we will use the `#[cache_diff()]` attribute namespace.
+It's convention to name your attribute a lowercased name of your trait, so we will use the `#[cache_diff(...)]` attribute namespace.

 Technically we could use any format or DSL inside of the parens, but it's usually a good idea to mimic existing interfaces that people are already comfortable with.
 Most attributes take `<key> = <value>` and `<stand-alone-key>` formats.
 Here's an example of some attributes on serde: